irr/lua-labs/README.md

 make && make install
 ```

-Important
+[LuaJIT]
 -----------

-Ensure luarocks loader in every script to share libraries with [LuaJIT] and lua interpreter, as following:
+Explicit "luarocks.loader" in every script to share libraries with [LuaJIT] and lua interpreter, as following:
 ```shell
 require "luarocks.loader"
 ```